Alfons Benedikter: Politics

-Benedikter was a founding member of the SVP (South Tyrolean People's Party), the main political party of South Tyrol.
+Benedikter was a founding member of the South Tyrolean People's Party, the main political party of South Tyrol.
 From 1948 he represented his party in the regional government.
 From 1960 until 1988, he served as a minister of the provincial government in charge of social housing, economic and urban planning and environmental protection.
 From 1960 to 1988, he also was the deputy Landeshauptmann (governor) under Silvius Magnago.
 In the 1960s, Benedikter repeatedly represented South Tyrol within the UN in New York, when the issue was debated as a major international conflict between Austria and Italy.
 Benedikter was involved in the elaboration of the so-called “Package for South Tyrol”, but finally he refused its acceptance as a conflict solution.
 Nevertheless, from 1972 to 1989, as a member of the joint Italian-Tyrolean commissions for the implementation of the autonomy statute, he contributed decisively to achieving maximum self-governance for his province as an autonomous province of Italy.
 In those years, Benedikter took part in approximately 60 sessions of the Italian government in Rome.
 At the end of the 1980s, Benedikter returned to his previous scepticism with regard to the “package-solution” and opposed the official final “declaration of conflict conclusion” to be expressed by Austria before the UN.
 He left the SVP and, together with Eva Klotz, founded the new party, “Union für Südtirol”, vowing for self-determination.
 From 1989 to 1998, he represented this new opposition party within the provincial parliament.
 Apart from his role as an architect of the autonomy of South Tyrol, Benedikter was a strenuous defender of the environment and landscape of his home country.

 Benedikter died on 3 November 2010 at the age of 92.